 Don’t let your project end badly because you didn’t anticipate the risks.
 Don’t let the obvious risks management trip your project up.

-Have you witnessed a construction project tripped up by risks which were obvious to most people and should have been anticipated by the client?
+Have you witnessed a construction project tripped up by risks that were obvious to most people and should have been anticipated by the client?
 I’m sure we’ve all witnessed clients selecting contractors who were clearly incapable of delivering the project!